5 Basic Tips for the Novice International Tourist

 1 – Learn the language basics

-This is #1 because I feel it is the most important in tourist etiquette, which I explain why in Breaking the Language Barrier, a piece I suggest every tourist read.
+This is #1 because I feel it is the most important in tourist etiquette, which I explain why in my tips to improve international travel, a piece I suggest every international tourist read.
 In short, leading your conversations with the local language is common courtesy when conversing with the locals.
 Yes, English may be the universal language, but I cannot fathom how many people don’t know it.

 In your travel planning, hopefully you have downloaded that Babbel or Duolingo app and tried to learn the basics.
 Truly, it is not very hard to at least learn: “Hello”, “Goodbye”, “Please”, “Thank you”, “Excuse me”, “How much does it cost?”, “Where is the bathroom” or, most importantly, “Do you speak English?”.
 Personally, I always start a conversation with the local “Hello” and “How are you?”, and follow it up with, at minimum, “Do you speak English?”